Select Page

 Skeuomorphism Style

 Skeuomorphism, a style that involves realistic shading to make 2D elements appear 3D, has fallen out of favor.
 Drop shadows, textures, and natural gradients have nearly disappeared from the world of the web and technology, favoring flat design instead.
 When Apple dropped skeuomorphism in favor of a flat design with iOS7 in 2013, many reported the new look resembled a Fisher-Price toy.
-However, others have followed suit; and flat design has become the standard for on-screen aesthetics.
+However, others have followed suit, and flat design has become the standard for on-screen aesthetics.

 These changes in the user interface can be observed not only in brand-new websites but also in sites that have existed for years.
 Google, for instance, arguably set many of the trends in web design we see today.
 A pioneer of web minimalism, Google has evolved and modernized its look without endangering its brand over the years.
 By honing in focus on those four colors on a white background, they have created a minimal and recognizable brand all around the web.
-In their most recent change of flattening out their typography into the vast, sans-serif logo we know today, Google has set the standard for the new age of minimalism.
+In their most recent change of flattening their typography into the vast, sans-serif logo we know today, Google has set the standard for the new age of minimalism.

 Infinite Scrolling

 Infinite scrolling has become a popular choice for navigation.
 It works well with mobile devices and touches controls.
 It’s simple and more engaging for the user.
-When implementing long scrolling on a site, a good idea is some visual cue.
+When implementing long scrolling on a site, a good idea is to use some visual cues.
 Whether subtle or obvious, you want to let people know that the content will be displayed linearly.
 Each screen should be considered its page, with a new way of transitioning between them.

 Stock Photos